Boscastle: Boscastle floods

 Boscastle was flooded again on 21 June 2007 although the scale of destruction was not nearly as serious as in 2004.

 Sport

 Boscastle Golf Club (now defunct) was founded in 1907.
 The club continued until the mid-1920s.

 Boscastle and Crackington Pilot Gig Club formed in 2004 and row from Boscastle harbour, Port Gaverne and Upper Tamar Lake.
 They have three gigs; Torrent (named after the 2004 floods).
 Rival and Golden Gear.

+Cornish wrestling prize tournaments, were held in Boscastle in the 19th century.